EI2030/Low-power-E-Paper-OS/README.md

 >> On October 12, he acted. >> I got a phone call on Sunday from Secretary Paulson,
 >>
 27:07
 >> and he basically said, "Ken, I need you to be in Washington Monday."
-And he said, "I really can'ttell you a lot about it."
+And he said, "I really can't tell you a lot about it."
 >>
 27:15
->> NARRATOR: With the Merrillmerger not yet complete, Paulson also invited John Thain. >> He said, "Be at the Treasury at 3:00 tomorrow."
+>> NARRATOR: With the Merrill merger not yet complete, Paulson also invited John Thain. >> He said, "Be at the Treasury at 3:00 tomorrow."
 >>
 27:23
 >> I...
-I said,"Well, what's the topic?"
+I said, "Well, what's the topic?"
 You'll find outwhen you get there."
 I said, "Well, who's coming?"
 >>
 27:30
->> "You'll find outwhen you get there.
-See you at 3:00."Click.
+>> "You'll find out when you get there.
+See you at 3:00."
+Click.
 >>
 27:35
->> NARRATOR: Seven other headsof the nation's largest banks received a similar summons.
+>> NARRATOR: Seven other heads of the nation's largest banks received a similar summons.
 >>
 27:42
->> They turn up at 3:00, and they all fileinto the conference room,
+>> They turn up at 3:00, and they all file into the conference room,
 >>
 27:48
 >> which is across the hall from Mr. Paulson's office. >> NARRATOR: They were told to sit on one side of the table.
 >>
 27:57
->> The titans of the financ eworld are arrayed almost like school children,
+>> The titans of the finance world are arrayed almost like school children,
 >>
 28:02
->> waiting to hear fromthe Treasury Secretary about a subject they'reprobably by then
+>> waiting to hear from the Treasury Secretary about a subject they're probably by then
 >>
 28:07
->> slowly beginning to figure out. >> NARRATOR: John Thain's seatwas in the middle.
+>> slowly beginning to figure out. >> NARRATOR: John Thain's seat was in the middle.
 >>
 28:13
 >> Lewis was put at the end. >> At first, I wondered why I was down toward the end.